 How do I test my n8n workflow before going live?

 n8n has a built-in test mode.
 Click the “Test Workflow” button (or press the play icon on individual nodes) to run the workflow with real data without activating it permanently.
 For webhook-based workflows, n8n generates a test webhook URL that listens for a single incoming request.
 Trigger a test event from the Rodz dashboard or send a manual cURL request to the test URL, then inspect the output of each node in the execution panel.
-Once everything looks correct, activate the workflow and it will run automatically.
+Once everything looks correct, activate the workflow and it’ll run automatically.

 Can I version-control my n8n workflows?